Design science: Design science in information systems

 There has been a particular emphasis on design as a science within information systems.
 Hevner and Chatterjee provide a reference on design science research (DSR) in Information Systems, including a selection of papers from the DESRIST conferences, a look at key principles of DSR, and the integration of action research with design research.
-Vaishnavi and Kuechler offer a resource on design science research in information systems that outlines the origins and philosophical grounding for design science research, explains the design science methodology, and offers a bibliography of articles that discuss design science methods or offer exemplars of design science.
-In 2010, 122 German professors promoted design science in information system research by signing a memorandum subsequently submitted in english to the European Journal of Information Systems.
-In the same issue the then Editor-in-Chief of the European Journal of Information Systems (EJIS) Rickard Baskerville, along with the then Editor-in-Chief of the Information Systems Research (ISR) Vallabh Sambamurthy, with the then Editor-in-Chief of Management Information Systems Quarterly (MISQ) Detmar Straub, and the former Editor-in-Chief of the Journal of the Association for Information Systems (JAIS) Kalle Lyytinen together authored a rebuttal to some of the claims made in the memorandum regarding bias against DSR.

 Hevner et al. provide a set of seven guidelines which help information systems researchers conduct, evaluate and present design-science research.
 The seven guidelines address design as an artifact, problem relevance, design evaluation, research contributions, research rigor, design as a search process, and research communication.

-Later extensions of the design science research approach detail how design and research problems can be rationally decomposed by means of nested problem solving.
-It is also explained how the regulative cycle (problem investigation, solution design, design validation, solution implementation, and implementation evaluation) fits in the framework.
-Peffers et al. developed a model for producing and presenting information systems research that they called the design science research process.
-The Peffers et al. model has been used extensively and Adams provides an example of the process model being applied to create a digital forensic process model.
+Later extensions of the design science research approach detail how design and research problems can be decomposed rationally by means of nested problem solving.

+In 2010, 122 German professors promoted design science in information system research by signing a memorandum subsequently submitted in English to the European Journal of Information Systems.
+In the same issue the then Editor-in-Chief of the European Journal of Information Systems (EJIS) Rickard Baskerville, along with the then Editor-in-Chief of the Information Systems Research (ISR) Vallabh Sambamurthy, with the then Editor-in-Chief of Management Information Systems Quarterly (MISQ) Detmar Straub, and the former Editor-in-Chief of the Journal of the Association for Information Systems (JAIS) Kalle Lyytinen together authored a rebuttal to some of the claims made in the memorandum regarding bias against DSR.